HaxeFlixel/flixel-docs/documentation/01_tutorial/11-10-ui-and-combat.html.md

 	Take some time to read through it to see how it works, then add it to your project.

-	Like our `HUD` class above, the `CombatHUD` class draws most of its assets dynamically (e.g. with `FlxSprite`), but there is one image file we'll need—an arrow the player can use to select a choice.
+	We already have most of the assets used to draw the `CombatHUD`, but there is one image file we still need—an arrow the player can use to select a choice.
 Download it from the link below (or make your own), name it `pointer.png` and add it to the `assets/images` folder.

 	<span style="background-color:black">
 	![](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/images/pointer.png)